idia640/idia640.github.io/index.md

 **Critical Review:** Each student will write a short, critical review of a scientific article.
 A list of articles to choose from will be provided. *(10 points/percent.
 1 point deducted for each day late)*

-**Presentation (Critical Review):** During the course of the semester, each student will present her/his critical review to the class and lead a discussion. *(5 points/percent)*
+**Presentation (Critical Review):** During the course of the semester, each student will present her/his critical review to the class. *(5 points/percent)*

 **Case Study:** Each student is required to complete a course project and present that project to peers at the end of course.
-The project is a case study with a focus on persuasive design. *(30 points/percent)*
+The project is a case study with a focus on persuasive design. *(30 points spread (20/10) across two deliverables - a written template and poster presentation)*

 **Participation:** Class participation on Slack and via Zoom.
 Excessive absence without pre-coordination will result in lost points. *(10 points/percent)*